Sleep Apnea Therapy – Los Gatos, CA

 What Treatments Are Available?

-One of the most common treatments for sleep apnea is continuous positive airway pressure (CPAP).
-These systems use pressurized air to keep the airway open during sleep.
-While CPAP offers effective treatment for many patients, others find themselves unable to adjust to this treatment option.
-These patients are considered CPAP intolerant.
 For these patients, those who travel frequently, and those who receive inadequate relief from CPAP treatment, oral appliances or combined CPAP and oral appliance therapy may be a viable alternative.
-Oral appliances are custom crafted to shift the jaw forward.
-The shift in jaw position places pressure on the throat muscles, which keeps the airway clear during sleep.
+Oral appliances are custom-crafted to shift your jaw forward.
+This shift places pressure on the throat muscles, which keeps the airway clear during sleep and eliminates sleep apnea.

-Why Should I Visit a Dentist for Sleep Apnea Therapy?
+Visiting a Dentist for Sleep Apnea Therapy

 Dentists, especially trained sleep dentists, receive extensive training that allows them to understand the way oral and facial structures interact.
 That makes them the ideal doctors to provide treatment for obstructive sleep apnea, as they have a unique understanding of how the airway and facial structures work, and how to improve that function.